MadSkunky/PhoenixRising/README.md

 ### The Team behind this project

 - Belial: The master mind and heart of the team, main designer and the brain behind almost anything.
+- Ikobot: Dataminer, master hacker, tester & coder, a lot of things he found in the game files are the base of this mod.
 - MadSkunky: Coding, design, balancing and testing.
-- Ikobot: Dataminer, master hacker, tester & coder, a lot of things he found in the game files are the base of this mod.
+- Voland, Mikey C: Storytelling.
-- BFIG: Graphics design and editing
+- BFIG: Graphics design and editing.
-- dtony22: Coding and datamining
+- dtony22, Linus Lim: Coding and datamining.

-- Voland, Mikey C, Yokes, conductiv, Torinus, Pantolomin, Dorante, mad2342 ...
+- Yokes, conductiv, Torinus, Pantolomin, Dorante, mad2342 ...
-Designing, balancing, testing, storytelling and always open to productive discussions.
+Designing, balancing, testing, storytelling and always open to productive discussions and helping on all fronts.

 ## Subparts